 I wondered if I could be forgiven for the wasted moments that I would now gladly pass along to my dear aunt if only it were possible.
 The many times she’d invited me for a visit when my career, travel or idle pastimes kept me away flashed as videos through my mind.
 I began to recall the few precious hours when we spent time together.
 There were so many things I should have asked, so many things about her life that would now and forever be lost.

-The hospital released her back to the nursing home where she had spent the previous two years after suffering a stroke that left her mostly unable to talk or tend to her own needs.
-She was in the care of underpaid angels whose duties encompass caring for those in her condition.
+The hospital released her back to the nursing home where she had spent the previous two years after a stroke left her unable to talk or tend to her own needs.
+She was in the care of underpaid angels were to care for those in her condition.

-The nursing home’s compassion policy would not allow her to fade away by starvation.
-They patiently set her upright in a wheelchair and began to offer her pureed food.
+The nursing home’s compassion policy would not allow Helen to fade away by starvation.
+They patiently set her upright in a wheelchair and giving her pureed food.
 Amazingly, she began to eat and drink again, surprising us with her determination to survive for an additional five months.
-Her death sentence was overturned giving us more time to look into her beautiful eyes and feel her kiss on our hands.
+Her death sentence was overturned giving us a chance to look into her beautiful eyes and feel her kiss on our hands.

-No one wants to think about their mortality, at least not to dwell on it.
-But leaving these important questions unanswered might not be a good idea.
-Make it easier on your loved ones and make your wishes known by putting them in writing, then, hope for the best.
+No one wants to dwell on their own mortality but leaving these important questions in the hands of others might not be a good plan.
+Make your loved ones aware of your wishes by putting them in writing, then, make every living moment count.

 © 2015 Peg Cole